Wikiemol/PythagorasTree/README.md

 A simple Javascript an HTML5 version of the Pythagorus Tree fractal.
+It uses blocks instead of lines.